 How Do You Conduct Reviews?

 Please let me know how you do your sprint reviews.
-Do you include anything I didn’t mention?
+Do you include anything in your sprint demo agenda I didn’t mention?
 Do you skip some of these steps?
 Please share your thoughts in the comments below.